 Discover Financial Services

-Its charge-off rate -- loans it does not expect to be repaid -- climbed to 8.39 percent in the third quarter from 7.79 percent in the second quarter, below the company's and analysts estimates.
+Discover's charge-off rate -- the percentage of debt it does not expect to be repaid -- climbed to 7.79 percent in the second quarter from 6.48 percent in the first quarter but was well below rates at its bigger rivals.

-(Reporting by Juan Lagorio; editing by John Wallace and Steve Orlofsky)
+(Reporting by Juan Lagorio, Editing by John Wallace)